tyson-swetnam/2020-01-11-PAG/PITCHME.md

 Acknowledgements

-All images shown this presentation are available in the public domain or are the property of their creators.
-Their web addresses are visible in the source code of this presentation at: https://github.com/tyson-swetnam/2020-01-11-PAG/
+All images shown in this presentation are in the public domain or are property of their credited creators.
+The web address of each image is visible in the presentation at: https://github.com/tyson-swetnam/2020-01-11-PAG/

 ---?color=linear-gradient(80deg, black, #567AD2)